CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ### STEP 1 - Authorize Event Grid API Connection

-1. Wait for the step in the script that states `STEP 12 - Create API Connection and Deploy Logic app`
+1. Wait for the step in the script that states **STEP 12 - Create API Connection and Deploy Logic app**.

 ![Step 12 API Yellow](/images/Step12.jpg)